 In places with a lawful power center, adjudicating officials follow detailed procedures for the presentation of evidence and the testimony of witnesses.
 If the kingdom has a detailed legal code, they follow it carefully, matching crimes to offenses and meting out appropriate sentences.
 Advocates can appear on behalf of the complainant and the defendant, arguing the meaning of the kingdom's laws to benefit their clients.
-Some codes call for trial by jury; in others, the official in charge is the sole arbiter of guilt or innocence.
+Some codes call for trial by jury; in others, the official in charge is the sole arbiter of guilt survive unharmed are declared innocent, having clearly been blessed by the gods.